 How to buy loss assessment coverage

 Loss assessment coverage is offered by most home insurance providers.
-When signing up for a condo, townhome or homeowners insurance policy, loss assessment will typically be offered by the provider as an optional coverage that can be purchased for an additional cost.
+When signing up for a condo, townhome or homeowners insurance policy, loss assessment will typically be offered by the provider as an optional coverage that can be added to your policy as an endorsement.